 Of course, crises (urgent and important) do arise from time to time but the greater proportion of what is truly board work sits in the ’important but not urgent’ cell of the matrix.

-To be effective a board must have a clear, longer term view of what it will work on
+To be effective a board must have a clear, longer term view of the company and what it will work on

 Getting key dates into directors’ diaries is important but it is not the same thing as ensuring that the board is fully focused and intentional about making the best use of its meeting time.
-For this a far more comprehensive and effective tool is an annual work plan.
+For this a far more comprehensive and effective tool is a twelve-month workplan.

-An annual work plan defines, and schedules ahead of time (say for the next 12 months), the two primary categories of the board’s work: the things it should work on (because those will constitute the board’s most valuable contribution to organisational wellbeing) and the things it must do (usually to fulfil legal and contractual obligations) for the year ahead.
+A strategic one-year work plan defines, and schedules ahead of time (say for the next 12 months), the two primary categories of the committee's work: the things it should work on (because those will constitute the board’s most valuable contribution to organisational wellbeing) and the things it must do (usually to fulfil legal and contractual obligations) for the year ahead.
 The work plan should be clear, organised and easy to review.

-The ultimate responsibility for having productive board meetings sits with the board itself.
-Board meetings are for boards to do ‘governance work’.
-It can be tempting to leave the initial development of an annual work plan to the chair or a board committee or even to management.
+The ultimate responsibility for having productive committee meetings sits with the board itself.
+Meetings are for boards to do ‘governance work’.
+It can be tempting to leave the initial development of a strategic work plan to the chair or committee or even to management.

-Preferably, however, the whole board should be directly involved from the outset in thinking about what would justify its time and attention.
-A good starting point is a ‘whiteboard’ session that promotes discussion and testing of ideas from around the table.
-Key staff should also have the opportunity to contribute to this process.
+Preferably, however, the board committee should be directly involved from the outset in thinking about what would justify its time and attention.
+A good starting point is a ‘whiteboard’ planning session that promotes discussion of specific goals and testing of ideas from around the table.
+Key staff should also have the opportunity to contribute to this strategic planning process.

-Putting together an initial plan for a year’s work like this immediately invites revision: to get things in the right order; to get a better distribution of workload through the year; to highlight trade-offs that must be made to make room for something more important, to see what can be handled in a normal board meeting and what should be dealt with via a separate ‘workshop’; to see if what the board might be thinking of doing would be better delegated to the chief executive, and so on.
-For these reasons an annual work plan is never a static plan.
+Putting together an initial plan for a year’s work like this immediately invites revision: to get things in the right order; to ensure better distribution of workload through the year; to highlight trade-offs that must be made to make room for something more important, to see what can be handled in a normal board meeting and what should be dealt with via a separate ‘workshop’; to review and see if what the board might be thinking of doing would be better delegated to the chief executive, and so on.
+For these reasons a yearlong plan is never a static plan.

-The preparation of an annual work plan will help a board to appreciate just how valuable (and scarce) its time really is.
-It will prove just how difficult it should be to find time for non-essential work.
+The planning and preparation of a twelve-month work plan will help a committee to appreciate just how valuable (and scarce) it's time really is.
+It will prove just how difficult it should be to find time for non-essential tasks.